lukamiletic95/papers/Push pull push HEAP PSS.md

 Function *selectView()* truncates the *buffer* so as to make it of maximum length *c*.

 Function *merge()* merges two views it receives as parameters.
 The resulting view is again ordered by hop count.
-If the resulting view contains two descriptors for the same IP address, only the one with the lower hop count is included,
+If the resulting view contains two descriptors for the same IP address, only the one with the lower hop count is included.

 The active thread periodically initiates communication with a selected peer, either by sending its own descriptor and partial view (push), or by sending an empty set in order to trigger

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NzU0OTgzLC0xMDA5NTk1OTc0LDUwOD
+eyJoaXN0b3J5IjpbMjM4NDAyMzc3LC0xMDA5NTk1OTc0LDUwOD
 I4MTA2NiwtMTIxODA4MDg5NywtMTUxNjUxNzI0NiwtMTE0Njc0
 MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNzc2NSwtMTY4NjM4Mz
 QzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03MjkyNjU0NzUsMTI4